PrestaShop/prestashop.github.io/news/_posts/releases/2016-11-08-prestashop-1619-maintenance-release.md

 ### Working together

 The PrestaShop Core team has been working publicly on this issue: <a href="http://forge.prestashop.com/browse/PSCSX-8524">here is the Forge ticket</a>, and <a href="https://github.com/PrestaShop/PrestaShop/pull/6749">here is the pull request</a>.
 Thanks the help and feedback of several community members, we can finally release this version with the certainty that it fixes the issue.<br/>
-A big "thank you" to Mickaël Decker (@firstred) who follows our changes, tests them, and helped us until very late in the evenings to fix the issue.
+A big "thank you!" to Mickaël Decker (@firstred) who follows our changes, tests them, and helped us until very late in the evenings to fix the issue.

 Addons contributors, <strong>make sure that your modules and themes DO NOT make use of synchronous XHR calls</strong>! <a href="https://developers.google.com/web/updates/2012/01/Getting-Rid-of-Synchronous-XHRs">Learn how here</a>!<br/>